Tips to Ensure a Long-Lasting Instrument

 Why Bars Flatten in Pitch and Crack:

 Careless Handling of the Instrument - The configuration of the marimba and xylophone causes their bars to extend beyond the confines and protection of the instrument's frame.
 This exposure makes the instrument prone to damage from accidental bumping of the bars into door jambs or other fixed objects.
 Bars can potentially break or become misaligned due to bending of the support pegs on the bar support rails.
-Keep the bars clear of doorways and all objects when moving or transporting these instruments.
+Keep the bars clear of doorways and all objects when moving and transporting these instruments.

 Exposure to Hostile Elements - Even protected wooden bars are influenced by the environment, especially with prolonged exposure which can severely degrade the quality of the instrument.
 Avoid direct sunlight, moisture, and wide swings in temperature.
 Protective, soft-padded covers are always advised.

 Play the instrument respectfully and with the correct mallets that relate to the specific instrument.